New Year’s Retreat

 Deacon Scott D. Gilfillan

-Ordained as a Catholic deacon in 2001, he has a wide range of experience facilitating groups and leading retreats for parishes, RCIA programs, and deacon candidates.
-For many years, he was the director of the deacon formation for the Diocese of Charlotte, assisting and guiding deacon candidates and their wives in discernment and formation.
+Deacon Scott has extensive experience facilitating groups and leading retreats for parishes, RCIA programs, and deacon candidates.
+Ordained in 2001, he has devoted many years of ministry in prisons, homeless shelters, and nursing homes.
+For 12 years, he was the director of the deacon formation for the Diocese of Charlotte, assisting and guiding deacon candidates and their wives in discernment and formation.
 He has met all of the certification requirements in spiritual direction through Divine Mercy University, an institution of higher learning specializing in educating Catholic psychiatrists, psychologists, counselors, and spiritual directors.
-He currently is an adjunct to their spiritual direction residencies.
-As director of the Catholic Conference Center, he has devoted much of his time to spiritual direction, facilitating workshops, and leading retreats.
-Past retreats and workshops have included “Advent with Saint Ignatius”, “A Retreat with the Angels”, “Rediscovering Catholic Spirituality”, “Taken, Blessed, Broken, and Shared”, and “How to Discern the Will of God”, plus a popular series of workshops called “Date Night with a Saint”. (see comments on past retreats).
-He enjoys writing, is a guest author for JesuitPrayer.org, and shares many of his spiritual insights on his blog, My Morning Reflections.
+He is currently an adjunct to their spiritual direction residencies.
+He was previously director of the Catholic Conference Center and devoted much of his time to spiritual direction, facilitating workshops, and leading retreats.
+Past retreats and workshops have included “Advent with Saint Ignatius”, “A Retreat with the Angels”, “Rediscovering Catholic Spirituality”, “Taken, Blessed, Broken, and Shared”, and “How to Discern the Will of God”, “Spiritual Exercises for the New Year”, and a popular series of workshops called “Date Night with a Saint”. (see comments on New Year’s retreat).
+He most recently became the founder and executive director of Font of Mercy, a non-profit that advances the corporal and spiritual works of mercy.
+He enjoys writing, is a guest author for JesuitPrayer.org, and shares many spiritual insights on his blog, My Morning Reflections.

 Sacramental Support